 In GTA 5, buying property is a really great way to earn yourself money.
 However, any landlord would know that property management is no easy task, especially when it’s located in a harsh world like GTA’s, where everyone is trying to screw you from different directions and that is where out GTA V property missions Guide comes in.

 For this reason, taking out time occasionally to address these issues is very important to maintain a constant revenue from your lands.
-You can find the property missions on the map with their designated symbol, a black “P”.
+You can find GTA V property missions on the map with their designated symbol, a black “P”.

 It can be a little difficult and also very frustrating to be called for these missions, especially when you are indulged in other activities or just looking to enjoy time.
 But with power comes lots of responsibilities, so as the owner of these properties you need to make sure your business is healthy and stable.

-Most of the property management missions have variations in them, though they remain the same in general.
+Most of the GTA V property missions have variations in them, though they remain the same in general.
 This can make some missions very repetitive and annoying, but like I said before, it’s a compromise you have to make for your business.

 The Car Scrapyard